 Two types of macular degeneration exist, dry and wet.
 Below, Trey Gerdes OD gives an outline of both:

 - Dry Macular Degeneration is a much more common condition than it's wet alternative.
 Symptoms include blurry distance and/or reading vision, colors seeming much less vivid and difficulty seeing in dim lighting.
 Macular degeneration that affects only one eye is often more difficult to detect without an eye exam.
 This results from your good eye making up for the short-comings of the vision in the bad eye.
 In this case, eye exams become even more important to detect and monitor the progress of this single-eye macular degeneration.

 - Wet Macular Degeneration is much more rare, and considered considerably more dangerous.
 This is because wet macular degeneration displays a tendency to worsen drastically over an alarmingly short amount of time.
 Symptoms of this form of macular degeneration are similar to the dry form, with the addition that you may also notice that straight lines seem to be bent or crooked.

 Macular degeneration, once it has already developed, has no federally approved treatment options, and sight which is lost through damage caused by macular degeneration is non-reversible.
 Preventing macular degeneration altogether, is therefore a person's best defense.
 Besides regular eye exams for early detection, a number of expert studies have shown a link between certain health supplements and reduced risk of macular degeneration.
 Those who took Vitamin C, Vitamin E and other healthy supplements appeared to reduce their long-term risk of developing macular degeneration or of their dry macular degeneration getting worsening or developing into wet macular degeneration.

-For more information, contact Dr. Trey Gerdes today!
+For more information, contact Trey Gerdes OD today!